 Let nature take its course.

-Provide assistance to the forest.
+Provide assistance to jump-start the forest’s recovery.

 In 1982, Congress let nature take its course and established the Mount St. Helens National Volcanic Monument.
 The U.S. Forest Service manages it today for research, recreation and interpretation.